THA-Embedded-Systems-Lab/soar_ros/README.rst

 -  Subscriber
 -  Service
 -  Client
+-  Action Client

 The following features are **not supported**, yet.

--  Action Server and Client
+-  Action Server
 -  Multiple Soar agents

 Definition and description of the public API